 Rogerson, now 78, is serving life in prison.
 Neddy Smith, 74, is currently in the hospital wing of Sydney’s Long Bay jail where, at the time of writing, he was battling the final stages of Parkinson’s disease.

-Highly acclaimed two-part series Blue Murder will stream at SBS On Demand from Wednesday, 20 November.
+Highly acclaimed two-part series Blue Murder is now streaming at SBS On Demand.

 Is Apple's brand new streaming service a game changer?
 While Fiona takes a well deserved break, SBS Channel Manager Ben Nguyen is joined by SBS Viceland Channel Manager John Beohm to check out the platform and review all the new shows: Jennifer Aniston & Reese Witherspoon in 'Morning Wars' (AKA 'The Morning Show'), Jason Mamoa in 'See', alternate history 'For All Mankind' and millennial literary comedy 'Dickinson'.